 The USDA has online guidance for finding plants native to your state and even your county.
 As the search is more and more narrowed, fewer plants will be on the final list.
 Where you need more detailed guidance, a qualified landscape architect, landscape designer, or horticulturist can assist with narrowing the palette for your region.
-Table E-4.
+Table E-1.
 The following tutorial with screen shots should help you use their website to identify suitable plants for your project.
+This tutorial shows native plants for Jackson County suitable for wetland areas.
 You may want to visit a nearby native plant nursery to check plant availability.
 If no native plant nursery is nearby, native plants are still likely to be available in your region, but cross-reference what's available in your area with this database.